 From 9 a.m. to 1 p.m.
-Saturday, May 5, at the Main library we’ll have plenty of activities to go along with the free comics.
+Saturday, May 5, at all library branches, we’ll be giving away free comics.

-We’ll be showing comic shows such as The Amazing Spider-Man and Batman: The Animated Series, among other shows and have a special drawing station where everyone is invited to make their own comic panel or art piece.
+At the downtown library, we’ll also be showing comic shows such as The Amazing Spider-Man and Batman: The Animated Series, among other shows.

-At 11 a.m. on May 5, Jim McClain, Elkhart teacher and comic book creator of “The Solution Squad” will be speaking about education and comics, as well as selling copies of his comics.
+At 11 a.m.
+Saturday, downtown, Jim McClain, Elkhart teacher and comic book creator of “The Solution Squad” will be speaking about education and comics, as well as selling copies of his comics.